-Technological solutions to reduce collision risk often require equipment – cameras, acoustic sensors, impact sensors, sound-wave transmitters – that must be mounted near or on some part of the wind turbine.
+Technological solutions to reduce collision risk and evaluate collision rates often require equipment – cameras, acoustic sensors, impact sensors, sound-wave transmitters – that must be mounted near or on some part of the wind turbine.
 Each part of the turbine structure has its own set of considerations:

 - Tower – Turbine towers are highly engineered to support a rotating turbine blade, and mechanical safety margins are small.
 Equipment mounting that involves drilling holes in or welding to the tower requires coordination with the original equipment manufacturer (OEM).
 Wherever possible, non-invasive mounting methods such as magnets offer a simpler solution.

 - Nacelle – Mounting any equipment to the nacelle, or turbine hub casing, must take into account whether it is designed to bear the additional weight.
 It is also important that any additional equipment does not interfere with nacelle-mounted wind sensors.